jeffsdev/basic-site-boilerplate/README.md

 ### File Structure
-Add your files to the appropriate `app` subdirectories.
-Gulp will process and and compile them into `dist`.
+Add files to the appropriate `app` subdirectories.
+Gulp will process and compile them into `dist`.

 * Content in subdirectories under the `js` folder will be concatenated and minified.
 * Content in subdirectories under the `scss` folder will be concatenated, compiled to css, minified, and placed in `dist/css`.
 * Files in the `img` directory will be copied as-is into the `dist/img` directory.

 ```
-gulp-boilerplate/
+basic-site-boilerplate/
 |—— app/
 |   |—— css/
 |   |   |—— main.css